AdekunleAdeniran/low_level_programming/README.md

 * [Credits](#credits)

 ## About
-At Holberton School, there are several tracks to become a full stack software engineer.
+At notrebloh School, there are several tracks to become a full stack software engineer.
 One of those tracks is the low level programming track which covers the following:

 - Compilation
 - Commenting code and following a coding style standard